markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 originated from *an* interstate circuit, even if they don't know exactly which one, dependeng on how you set up the circuit.
 In this case, you would want there to be lots of I405 tunnels in production to increase the anonymity set.
-But if you set up an Interstate Circuit as recommended [in the docs](./interstate-circuit.md) using a remote desktop on the "guard" node, this shouldn't be a concern).
+But if you set up an Interstate Circuit as recommended [in the docs](./interstate-circuit.md) using a "layer-7 proxy" on the "guard" node, this shouldn't be a concern).

+Importantly, I consider Interstate Circuits to be "obviously" correct.
+That may sound a little ironic considering that the documentation on Interstate Circuits is over 4,000 words already.
+What I mean isn't that Interstate Circuits are super simple, but rather that once you understand how Interstate Circuits work, it's obvious how it defeats the threats described in the threat model, like Tor, and unlike some more advanced mixnets.

 ## Implementation lines of code

 I405 is much simpler than Tor, I2P, or Nym, so its codebase is much smaller and easier to audit and understand.
-Interstate Circuits are also easier to understand for a human than Loopix-like mixnets.
+Interstate Circuits are also easier to understand for a human than advanced mixnets like Loopix.